English ship Elizabeth (1647)

-Elizabeth was a 38-gun fourth rate vessel of the Kingdom of England, Her initial commission was in the Parliamentary Naval Force during the English Civil War.
-During the Anglo-Dutch War she missed all the major Fleet actions.
-During the Second Anglo-Dutch War she participated in the St James Day Fight.
+Elizabeth was a 32/38-gun fourth rate vessel of the Kingdom of England, one of four new frigates ordered and built under the 1647 Programme (the others were the Dragon, Phoenix and Tiger).
+Her initial commission was in the Parliamentary Naval Force during the English Civil War.
+During the First Anglo-Dutch War, she missed all the major Fleet actions as much of the time she was in the Mediterranean.
+During the Second Anglo-Dutch War, she participated in the St James Day Fight.
 She was burnt by the Dutch off Virginia in March 1667.

-Elizabeth was the second named vessel since it was used for a 16-gun vessel, in service 1577 to 1588.
+Elizabeth was the second vessel to be given that name in the English Navy, since it had been used for a 16-gun vessel, in service from 1577 to 1588.